 Writing at Addison Primary

 Wring is a complex task that involves the use and coordination of many thinking skills.
-Therefore, many pupils find writing challenging.
 At Addison we aim to teach the skills needed together with fostering a love and appreciation of writing.

 Our key objectives are to:

-- Become independent thinkers who refer to prior skills to overcome problems.
+- become independent thinkers who refer to prior skills to overcome challenges

-The three key components of teaching fiction and non- fiction across the curriculum are:
+The key components of teaching fiction and non- fiction across the curriculum is:

 Strategies to support writing.

 Demonstrations (Modelling): Working from a model text to demonstrate how to write each text type.
 Teacher demonstrates how to write that genre referring to the model and talking through their decisions, rehearsing sentences, making alterations and re-reading to check for accuracy and sense.
 Use ‘Toolkit’ for that genre. - (Imitations and Innovation)

 Shared Writing: Using the shared writing strategy enables teachers to make the writing process concrete and visible to students.
 In shared writing, the teacher and students compose text together, with both contributing their thoughts and ideas to the process, while the teacher acts as scribe, writing the text as it is composed.
 The purpose of shared writing is to model the thought process involved in writing and allow students to engage in and focus on the process.
 The teacher, ac ng as scribe, frees students from that aspect of the writing process so that they can focus exclusively on the thinking involved in writing.
 Shared writing is also a powerful method for direct teaching of key skills and concepts needed in the writing process. - (Innovation)